A-Z of recycling

 China plates and ornaments

 If these are unbroken, you can donate them to a charity shop.
-If they are broken please place them in you landfill bin.
+Otherwise place them in your landfill bin.

 Chipboard and plasterboard

 Chipboard and plasterboard cannot be recycled at present.
 Please place them in the landfill skips at your local Recycling Centre.

 Christmas cards and paper

 We offer a Christmas tree collection service for a week in January.
 Details are published nearer the time at www.fifedirect.org.uk/wasteaware.

 Place Christmas trees in your brown bin.
 Please ensure the lid can eb closed.
 Or take your trees to your local Recycling Centre.